james2m/seedbank/README.md

 Seedbank
 ========

 Seedbank allows you to structure your Rails seed data instead of having it all dumped into one large file.
+I find my seed data tended to fall into two categories.
+1. Stuff that the entire application requires.
+2. Stuff to populate my development and staging environments.

-Seedbank renames the original db:seed rake task to db:seed:original and makes it a dependency for all the other seeds.
-A new db:seed task is created that is dependent on db:seed:original, all the seeds in db/seeds plus all the seeds in the current Rails environment.
+Seedbank assumes common seed data is under db/seeds and any directories under db/seeds/ are specific to an environment, so db/seeds/development is contains all your development only seed data.

 Example
 =======

-Your Seedbank seeds follow this structure;
+Seedbank seeds follow this structure;

     db/seeds/
       bar.seeds.rb